 - Benedetta Rossi: history and anthropology of twentieth-century West Africa, Hausa and Tuareg societies.

-- Kate Skinner: social and political histories of modern and contemporary Ghana and Togo, political activism, gender activism, print cultures, mass literacy and education in other African countries.
+- Kate Skinner: social and political histories of modern and contemporary Ghana and Togo, political activism, gender activism, legal reform, print cultures, mass literacy and education in other African countries.

 - Pernille Nailor: Narratives of Belonging in the Textual Space of Afropolitanism: Nigeria, Ghana and their UK/US Diasporas